Luciferx24/TikTok-Share-Bot/README.md

 # TikTok-Share-Bot

-This is an Unlocked Shar bot, README.txt for more info
+This an Unlocked Bot that shares your TikTok Video, which will trigger the Youtube algorythm and make your youtube video more Relevant